SimplyPrint/API-Documentation-slate/source/includes/_queue.md

 This endpoint adds a file to the queue.
 The file can either be a file on the filesystem or an uploaded stl/3mf/obj/gcode/gco/nc/npg file.

+**Note:** if you want to specify which printer/printer type/printer model the print job should be assigned, you can [edit the print job](#update-queue-item) after it has been added to the queue.

 ### Request

 `POST /{id}/queue/AddItem`